SwayamGardas/SwayamGardas/README.md

 <h2 align="center">
 I'm a Data Scientist 💻, Guitarist 🎻 & Chess Player 👑.
 </h1>
-- 👀 I’m interested in Machine Learning, Blockchain Technology & AI
+- 👀 I’m interested in Machine Learning, Blockchain Technology & AI.
+I love the entire process of developing ML models,Data Handling .

+-📊📐 I Love Statistics,Calculas & Liner algebra. & Have Good Quantitative Intuition and grasping ability.

+-📈 Crazy about reading graphs.

 -💞️ I’m looking forward to collaborate on all the opportunities in Data Science where I can contibute my skills.

 -📫 You can reach me at my personal Email - gardas.swayam@gmail.com

--I love the entire process of developing ML models,Data Handling .

 ### 🤝 Connect with me: